 Locating a holding company in the UK is highly desirable due to:

-If you would like any help or assistance on choosing the UK as a location for a holding company, please don't hesitate to contact me, David Gibbs.
+If you would like any help or assistance on choosing the UK as a location for a holding company, please don't hesitate to contact me by email in the first instance, David Gibbs.